Troll doll: Toy history

-Troll dolls were created in 1959 by Danish fisherman and woodcutter Thomas Dam.
-Dam could not afford a Christmas gift for his young daughter Lila and carved the doll from his imagination.
+Troll dolls were available in a larger size made of more pliable material in 1956, and popularized in a smaller size in 1959 by Danish fisherman and woodcutter Thomas Dam.
+Dam was initially a baker, but when flour supplies suffered, he sought numerous jobs, including fishing and selling logs, and whenever he was home, he would carve little wooden dolls depicting various mythical creatures for his kids, especially his daughter Lila.
+Eventually he started selling the toys, and developing statues for department stores throughout Scandinavia, but in 1959 could not afford a Christmas gift for his young daughter Lila and there carved a shock-haired bug-eyed troll doll from his imagination.
 Other children in the Danish town of Gjøl saw the doll and wanted one.
 Dam's company Dam Things began producing the dolls in plastic under the name Good Luck Trolls.
 It became popular in several European countries during the early 1960s, shortly before they were introduced in the United States.
 They became one of the United States' biggest toy fads from the autumn of 1963 to 1965.
 The originals were of the highest quality, also called Dam dolls and featuring sheep wool hair and glass eyes.
 Their sudden popularity, along with an error in the copyright notice of Thomas Dam's original product, resulted in cheaper imitations.

 The Dam company never stopped its production of trolls in Denmark, where they were always a popular item.
 In the late 1980s, the Dam trolls started making another comeback in North America.
 E.F.S.
 Marketing Associates, Inc. was one of the few corporations granted permission to import and market the Thomas Dam trolls for resale in the United States.
 These Dam Trolls were marketed under the trade name of Norfin Trolls, with an "Adopt A Norfin Troll" logo on the tags.